jup-ag/terminal/README.md

-# Jupiter Embed
+# Jupiter Terminal

-Jupiter Embed is an open-sourced, lite version of Jupiter that provides end-to-end swap flow by linking it in your HTML.
+Jupiter Terminal is an open-sourced, lite version of Jupiter that provides end-to-end swap flow by linking it in your HTML.

 ---

-## Jupiter Embed allow two mode of operation,
+## Jupiter Terminal allow two mode of operation,

 ## Mode 1: Wallet passthrough